 - Get to know your students.
 They enjoy coming to the lessons and do so voluntarily, so find out something about them and build a rapport.
 Who knows, you may end up teaching them professionally one day or you may stay friends after the course.

 - Finally, make sure the timing is right for you.
 A teacher training course involves complete commitment and you are firmly discouraged from missing sessions.
-Think twice if you have a demanding job or family life and if you have a medical condition of any kind, discuss it with the centre before you commit to the course.
+Think twice if you have a demanding job or family life and if you have a medical condition of any kind, discuss it with the center before you commit to the course.
 In most cases you will be offered support but in order to be successful, you still have to meet all of the criteria for assessment and you have to be present to do that!